-- A. Distance learning is defined as courses (or course sections) in which instruction occurs remotely and various forms of technology are utilized to provide students/faculty with differentiated modes of interaction and communication, including but not limited to modes identified in the following terms: - 1.
-Synchronous distribution, e.g., face-to-face interaction provided through room-based video, desktop-based video, or other modes of interactive audio and video conferencing; and, - 2.
-Asynchronous distribution, e.g., web-based or internet-based online courses/sections.
+A. Distance learning is defined as courses (or course sections) in which instruction occurs remotely and various forms of technology are used to provide students/faculty with various modes of interaction and communication, including synchronous, asynchronous, and dual-mode distribution.

-- 3. Dual mode distribution, e.g., a video-based distance learning section/s taught simultaneously with a conventional classroom course. - B. It is not the intent of the University to use distance education technology to permanently reduce, eliminate, or consolidate fulltime bargaining unit positions at the University. - C. The University recognizes that changes in technology offer new opportunities for student learning and that such changes should be done according to sound pedagogical principles.
+- B. It is not the intent of the University to use distance education technology to permanently reduce, eliminate, or consolidate fulltime bargaining unit positions at the University. - C. The University recognizes that changes in technology offer new opportunities for student learning and that such changes should be made according to sound pedagogical principles.